MustafaSalhaa/bundlespy/README.md

 ### Webpack chunk discovery (`--chunks`)

 Modern React/Angular/Vue apps split into dozens or hundreds of lazy-loaded chunks.
 A normal crawler only sees the initial bundle.
-BundleSpy parses webpack and Vite runtime manifests to enumerate all chunk IDs, then fetches and analyzes each one.
+BundleSpy parses webpack and Vite runtime manifests to enumerate all chunk IDs, then fetches and analyzes each one automatically.

 ```bash
 bundlespy scan https://example.com --chunks